 The public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$2.03 (or 75%) in net tangible book value per share from the price you paid, based on an assumed public offering price of \$2.70 per share (the last reported sales price of our common stock on February 28, 2013).
-These amounts do not include any additional shares of common stock that we would be required to issue to the investors in our March 31, 2011 financing in the event that the actual offering price of our common stock in this offering is below \$6.00 per share.
-Based on an assumed offering price of \$2.70 per share (which is the last reported sales price of our common stock on February 28, 2013), we would be required to issue 460,943 additional shares of common stock to our March 31, 2011 investors.
-See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Should we issue shares in this offering below \$6.00 per share, it will result in the issuance of additional shares, without any new consideration, to the investors in our March 31, 2011 financing."
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$1.43 (or 72%) in net tangible book value per share purchased.
+These amounts do not include the additional shares of common stock that we will be required to issue to the investors in our March 31, 2011 financing because the offering price in this offering is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertible debentures.
+Based on the offering price of \$2.00 per share and the terms of the planned debenture redemption, we would be required to issue 755,189 additional shares of common stock to our March 31, 2011 investors.
+See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Because the offering price is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertable debentures, we will be required to issue additional shares, without any new consideration, to the investors in our March 31, 2011 financing."
+These amounts also do not include the shares of common stock and warrants to be issued in connection with the planned redemption of our senior secured convertible debentures.
 The exercise of outstanding warrants and options may result in further dilution of your investment, but only if the public offering price is greater than the per share exercise price of such warrants and options.
 In addition, if we raise funds by issuing additional shares or convertible securities in the future, the newly issued shares may further dilute your ownership interest.